tiddnet/vagrant-ansible/README.md

 vagrant box remove {box name}
 ```

-Then delete the 2 .box files, or in fact the entire vagrant project then do a git clone again.
+Then delete the 2 .box files, or in fact delete the entire vagrant project then do a git clone again.